In trying times, our toolbox of emotional coping mechanisms may be taxed and exhausted.

 13. Examine the root of what is causing your anxiety.
 For example, is it caused by a fear of developing a terminal illness, is it caused by past trauma, or is it caused by the fear of others’ judgment?
 If you need support exploring the root cause of your anxiety, work with a therapist.

 14. Consider: What focus – if any – has there been in your life on pleasure, play, rest, and feeling good in your body?
 If you’ve been starving for these things, give them to yourself and see what, if anything, this does to shift your anxiety.

 15. Use the script, “I am feeling (insert emotion), and that’s okay, and I am (insert positive and self-compassionate characteristic).”
 For example, “I’m feeling a bit worried, and that’s okay, but I am capable, resilient, and brave.”
 Doing this can help you notice the emotion, allow it without resistance, and also develop a more positive view of your emotions.

-And if you find yourself struggling and needing extra support with your anxiety, please reach out and let us know.
+And if you find yourself struggling and needing extra support with your anxiety, please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.
 We’d be honored to be of support to you.